SharePoint/sp-dev-docs/README.md

 ## Have Fun

 We look forward to seeing what you build!
-Please tweet us at @OfficeDev, @OfficeDevPnP or @SharePoint with the #SPFx tag!
+Please tweet us at @Microsoft365Dev, @OfficeDevPnP or @SharePoint with the #SPFx tag!